mvt-proj/mvt-rs/README.md

 - `PORT`: The port on which the server will run.
 Example: `5880`

+- `USEREDISCACHE`:  Specify whether you will use Redis as a cache (0 for no, 1 for using Redis cache).
+If it's 0, disk caching will be employed; if it's 1, Redis will be used, and the REDISCONN variable must also be provided.

+- `REDISCONN`: The connection URL for the Redis.
+  Example: `redis://127.0.0.1:6379`

 - `DELETECACHE`:  Specifies whether to delete the cache (1 for true, 0 for false).
 Indicate whether you should attempt to clear the cache globally when starting the service.
 Also, take into consideration the delete_cache_start attribute that will be evaluated in the end.

 - `SALTSTRING`: User passwords are stored encrypted using Argon2.
 Thi variable is used to enhance the security of the password hashing process.